-Cambridge Scholars Publishing is pleased to announce the publication of Europe’s Hybrid Threats: What Kinds of Power Does the EU Need in the 21st Century?, edited by Giray Sadık.
+Cambridge Scholars Publishing is pleased to announce the publication of Foreign Intervention in Civil Wars by Jung-Yeop Woo.